-If the above times are not convenient for you, please call, email or speak to me to arrange an alternate time to meet.
-I will do my best to return all email or telephone messages within 24 hours.
+You do not need an appointment to talk to to me during my office hours; just join the Cisco Webex Office Hours event.
+If the above times are not convenient for you, please contact me to arrange an alternate time to meet.
+I will do my best to return all email within 24 hours.